Science Fiction Timeline Site

 Unfortunately, the date of the Arrarat campaign is also connected to contradictory facts.
 According to FL 44 (Prince 44), Falkenberg is "maybe" twenty-six at this time; he was born in 2043, so this suggests a date of 2069 or 2070.
 According to FL 44 (Prince 44), Hal Slater has just turned twenty-one; in September 2095 Lysander believes that Slater is "over fifty" (PS 18 = Prince 878), which would put Slater's twenty-first birthday no later than September 2066.
 According to FL 28, 126 (Prince 30, 110), Kathryn Malcolm was sixteen in 2064 and is "about nineteen" during the Arrarat campaign, suggesting a date around 2067.
 However, the claim that Slater is "in his fifties" and the estimate of Kathryn Malcolm's age are in the minds of other characters, who are estimating.
 So none of these dates are guaranteed.

 By taking a later date in this range for the Arrarat campaign (2069), and allowing the "fifteen years ago" to actually be thirteen years (presumably rounded off to the nearest five), all the contradictions vanish.
-Lermontov is a Commander in 2062/63, promoted to Captain in 2063, promoted to Rear Admiral no later than 2069, promoted to Junior Vice-Admiral in 2071, promoted to Vice-Admiral Commanding in 2074, and finally becomes Grand Admiral of the Fleet in 2079.
+Lermontov is a Commander during the New Shanghai incident (thus 2062/63, dated 2063 in WWFR timeline), promoted to Captain later in 2063, promoted to Rear Admiral no later than 2069, promoted to Junior Vice-Admiral in 2071, promoted to Vice-Admiral Commanding in 2074, and finally becomes Grand Admiral of the Fleet in 2079.

 The Prince also reveals that the conspiracy began earlier than we originally knew, since Lermontov tells Falkenberg about it in 2071.
 Of course, the "scale" of this conspiracy may have grown gradually there is no reason to presume that Lermontov's explanation to Falkenberg in 2071 was as extensive as his explanation to Whitlock in 2075/6.